liamwilt/cgames/README.md

 # cgames

-**Terminal Games**

-Basic arcade and casual games written for termbox.
+Basic arcade and casual games written for 'termbox' and playable within the OS's **terminal**.

+#Download

+#Install

+#Usage